Is about the landscape and...

 - how to use these concepts to make connections, analyse trends and try to compare different periods and places in history

-- how to question different views of history, how these views were arrived when evidence is use differently
+- how to question different views of history, how these views were arrived at, especially when evidence is used differently

 - an understanding of the connections between local, regional, national and international history; between cultural, economic, military, political, religious and social history; and between short- and long-term timescales.